BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 - Disabilities
 - Security levels
-- ***Something else??***
+- Traffic

 The practical solutions of these issues (alongside the legality of certain door specifications) in the design is discussed in the section [What type of door do I need?](#doorType)

 ## Do I need a door?

 As discussed above, the purpose of a door is to provide access between two assymetric architectural spaces.
+However, it is possible that there will always be (or at leas should always be) similar conditions on either side of the door that means a door isn't warranted.
+If there are no:

+ - Necessary differences in temperature,
+ - Loud noises that need to be dampened,
+ - Issues concerning security between the two spaces, or
+ - possible wind or rainfall on either side,

+It may be appropriate to have an empty space rather than a door.
+The empty space's frame will still definitively seperate the two areas, while reducing traffic issues and provide a sense of less constriction.

 ***Talk about whether an open space might be appropriate***